revness/ShiftGenius/README.md

     - Set up ticketing board for project management.
     - Set up GitHub repo
     - Set up boilerplate for front and backend.
+- 15-10-24
+    - Adds authentication to backend and Login/Signup pages to frontend.

 # Todo